 15 years anniversary air crash US Airways Miracle Hudson River Sully Sullenberger Airbus 320

-15 anniversary of “Miracle on the Hudson”
+15 anniversary of the "Miracle on the Hudson"

 Today we remember the anniversary 15 of what is consideredó As the «Miracle on the Hudson», when a Airbus A320 commanded by Capt.án «Sully» was able to descend the aircraft in the Río Hudson sin vífatal accidents after losing power in both engines.
 Photo author unknown